 Direct marketing needs to be measurable, so campaign effectiveness can be subsequently analysed and modified to create an ongoing mutually beneficial relationship between the organisation and the customer or prospect.

-1) A marketing method and form of advertising
+1) A Marketing Method and Form of Advertising

 Direct marketing involves the identification of a target group, which could be existing customers or new prospective identified customers that are seen as being suitable for use to achieve the objectives of the campaign.

-2) Aims to influence the customer or prospect to perform a specific action
+2) Aims to Influence the Customer or Prospect to Perform a Specific Action

 The whole purpose of a direct marketing campaign is to influence.
 The direct marketing campaign objectives need to be defined prior to the campaign.
 This definition enables the measurement of the degree of success after the campaign.

-3) Communication is direct and individualised
+3) Communication is Direct and Individualised

 It sounds too obvious but it’s important to remember that for a form of marketing to be direct marketing it has to be direct.
-This means the marketing has to be directed to an identified individual and it can’t be a part of a mass campaign (e.g. Event sponsorship, Every door direct mail, Radio, TV, etc.)
+This means the marketing has to be directed to an identified individual and it can’t be a part of a mass campaign (e.g. event sponsorship, every door direct mail, radio, TV, etc).

-4) Direct marketing can be through a variety of channels
+4) Direct Marketing can be Through a Variety of Channels

-5) Direct marketing needs to be measurable
+5) Direct Marketing Needs to be Measurable

-Although measurability isn’t strictly 100% necessary to practice direct marketing it is for organisations wishing their direct marketing activities to be effective.
-If objectives are not set it’s hard to know if the campaign has been a success or not.
+Although measurability isn’t strictly 100% necessary to practice direct marketing, it is for organisations wishing their direct marketing activities to be effective.
+If objectives are not set, it’s hard to know if the campaign has been a success or not.